Alfresco/alfresco-community-repo/ReadMe.txt

 Using Eclipse

   - Start Eclipse in the usual way.
+    Note: make sure the WAR dependancies have been exploded before opening Eclispe.
   - Import projects found in rm-server and rm-share directories.

 Deploying the RM AMPs